Texas Rangers (baseball): First years in Texas (1972–1984)

-In 1974, the Rangers experienced their first winning season after finishing last in both 1972 and 1973.
+In 1974, the Rangers had their first winning season after finishing last in both 1972 and 1973.
 Under the ownership of Brad Corbett, they finished second in the American League West with an 84–76 record, behind the eventual World Series champion Oakland Athletics.
 The 1974 Rangers are still the only MLB team to finish above .500 after two consecutive 100-loss seasons.
-Mike Hargrove was awarded American League Rookie of the Year, Billy Martin was named AL Manager of the Year, Jeff Burroughs won AL MVP, and Ferguson Jenkins was named the Comeback Player of the Year after winning 25 games, a club record to this day.
+Mike Hargrove was awarded American League Rookie of the Year, Billy Martin was named AL Manager of the Year, Jeff Burroughs won AL MVP, and Ferguson Jenkins was named the Comeback Player of the Year after winning 25 games, still a club record.
 The team posted winning records again from 1977 to 1979 but fell short of reaching the playoffs.
-The Rangers came very close to clinching a playoff spot in 1981, but wound up losing the first half of the AL West by one-and-a-half games to Oakland at the time of the players' strike.
-Texas went on to finish under .500 each season through 1985.
+The Rangers came very close to clinching a playoff spot in 1981, but lost the first half of the AL West by one-and-a-half games to Oakland at the time of the players' strike.
+Texas finished under .500 each season through 1985.

-The Rangers faced an attendance problem for a few years in Texas, due in part to both the team's inconsistent performance and the oppressive heat and humidity that can encompass the area in the summer.
-Until the Florida Marlins arrived in 1993, Arlington Stadium was often the hottest stadium in the majors, with temperatures frequently topping 100 F throughout the summer.
+The Rangers faced an attendance problem for a few years due to both the team's inconsistent performance and the oppressive heat and humidity that can encompass the area in the summer.
+Until the Florida Marlins arrived in 1993, Arlington Stadium was often the hottest stadium in the majors, with temperatures often topping 100 F in the summer.
 So the Rangers began playing most of their weekend games between May and September at night, a tradition that continued for years.